GlobedGD/argon-server/docs/server-api.md

 Checks whether an authtoken is valid and matches the given account ID, user ID and username that are sent by the user.

-Parameters are expeceted to be passed as a query string, aka `/v1/validation/check_strong?arg1=x&arg2=y&arg3=z`.
+Parameters are expected to be passed as a query string, aka `/v1/validation/check_strong?arg1=x&arg2=y&arg3=z`.
 The parameters for this endpoint are:

 * `account_id` - integer, ID of user's Geometry Dash account
 * `user_id` - integer (optional), user ID of user's Geometry Dash account, recommended to pass this, but if not passed then it won't be checked